thecocolab/crash-course/module_04_intro_alliance_canada/README.md

 ### Account Setup

 #### Sponsorship
-Access to the ComputeCanada clusters is granted through sponsorship by a Canadian academic.
+Access to the Alliance Canada clusters is granted through sponsorship by a Canadian academic.
 The only criterion is that the sponsoree must have some affiliation (e.g., Student or Collaborator).
 To obtain sponsorship:

-1. **Register for an Account**: Visit the [Compute Canada Database](https://ccdb.alliancecan.ca/security/login) and create an account.
+1. **Register for an Account**: Visit the [CCDB (Alliance Canada Database)](https://ccdb.alliancecan.ca/security/login) and create an account.
 When prompted, request your sponsor's ID in the format `www-yyy-zz`.
 2. **Approval**: After submitting your request, your sponsor (e.g., Professor Karim) will need to approve and activate your account.

-#### Acknowledging ComputeCanada
+#### Acknowledging Alliance Canada
-If you use CalculQuebec / ComputeCanada / Alliance Canada resources in a paper or poster, please acknowledge them appropriately.
-For guidance on how to cite their contributions, refer to the [ComputeCanada Acknowledgment Guidelines](https://alliancecan.ca/en/services/advanced-research-computing/acknowledging-alliance).
+If you use CalculQuebec / Alliance Canada resources in a paper or poster, please acknowledge them appropriately.
+For guidance on how to cite their contributions, refer to the [Alliance Canada Acknowledgment Guidelines](https://alliancecan.ca/en/services/advanced-research-computing/acknowledging-alliance).

 ### SSH Configuration